panda-re/panda/panda/docs/manual.md

 In order to use PANDA, you will need to understand at least some things about the underlying emulator, QEMU.
-In truth, the more you know about QEMU the better, but that it is a complicated beast
+In truth, the more you know about QEMU the better, but that it is a complicated beast.

 ### QEMU's Monitor